canonical/observability/decision-records/2024-10-09--adding-k8s-labels-from-libs.md

 ## Accepted Solution

-We should use annotations on the StatefulSet object as a way to store state.
+We should create a ConfigMap to be used as a way to store state.
 Thus we will have state which lives for the lifetime of the charm and does not rely on `use_juju_for_storage`.
 It also asks nothing extra from the charm developer.

 ## History